raindrum/exhibiter/README.md

 ## Advanced

+When the program is installed by the method above, it can take a little while to launch.
+That's because it's a Python script that was packaged using [pyinstaller](https://pypi.org/project/pyinstaller/) to let people run it without having Python installed.

-Alternatively, if you have [Python 3.8](https://www.python.org/downloads/) or higher and you want the program in script form, just download `exhibiter.py` and the `assets` folder and place them in the same directory.
+You can avoid the startup lag you have [Python 3.8](https://www.python.org/downloads/) or higher and you want the program in script form, just download `exhibiter.py` and the `assets` folder and place them in the same directory.
 Use Python to run `exhibiter.py`, and then install any missing modules with [pip](https://pypi.org/project/pip/).

-If you need to compile a version that isn't in the Releases page, run [pyinstaller](https://pypi.org/project/pyinstaller/) on the included `exhibiter.spec`.
+If you need to compile a version that isn't in the Releases page, run  using the included `exhibiter.spec`.

 # Usage